Humboldt University of Berlin: Modern Germany

 After the German reunification, the university was radically restructured under the Structure and Appointment Commissions, which were presided by West German professors.
 For departments on social sciences and humanities, the faculty was subjected to a "liquidation" process, in which contracts of employees were terminated and positions were made open to new academics, mainly West Germans.
 Older professors were offered early retirement.
 The East German higher education system included a much larger number of permanent assistant professors, lecturers and other middle level academic positions.
 After reunification, these positions were abolished or converted to temporary posts for consistency with the West German system.
 As a result, only 10% of the mid-level academics in Humboldt-Universität still had a position in 1998.
 Through the transformations, the university's research and exchange links with Eastern European institutions were maintained and stabilized.

 Today, Humboldt University is a state university with a large number of students (36,986 in 2014, among them more than 4,662 foreign students) after the model of West German universities, and like its counterpart the Freie Universität Berlin.

 The university consists of three different campuses, namely Campus Mitte, Campus Nord and Campus Adlershof.
 Its main building is located in the centre of Berlin at the boulevard Unter den Linden and is the heart of Campus Mitte.
 The building was erected on order by King Frederick II for his younger brother Prince Henry of Prussia.
 All the institutes of humanities are located around the main building together with the Department of Law and the Department of Business and Economics.
 Campus Nord is located north of the main building close to Berlin Hauptbahnhof and is the home of the life science departments including the university medical center Charité.
 The natural sciences, together with computer science and mathematics, are located at Campus Adlershof in the south-east of Berlin.
 Furthermore, the university continues its tradition of a book sale at the university gates facing Bebelplatz.

 Organization

+Faculties and departments

-The aforementioned nine faculties into which the university is divided:
+The university is divided into 9 faculties: